jaguardado123/3326-database/README.md

 The following commands can be executed in your `src/commands.sql` file.
 Simply high light the query, right-click, and select "Run Query".

+To learn more about SQL databases visit: https://www.w3schools.com/sql/

 ### Create a table

 Any command sent to the database is known as a **query**.
 To create a table in SQL, run a query using the format shown below.